e-chesoni/Magneto/README.md

 🔭 This project is currently in progress: [Magneto](https://github.com/e-chesoni/Magneto)

 ## Project Overview
-This project, developed as part of Tertuliano Lab at the University of Pennsylvania, is dedicated to the creation of control software for a custom metal 3D printer.
+This project, developed as part of Tertuliano Lab at the University of Pennsylvania, is dedicated to creating control software for a custom metal 3D printer.
 Our goal is to explore and expand the possibilities in additive manufacturing, focusing on applications that can benefit biological and space manufacturing.

+### What the Magneto Does
+The software controls motors, a laser, and a gas pump, and monitors various parameters to facilitate additive manufacturing in 3D metal printing.

+### Technologies Used
+- Micronix Motors (Stepper and Linear)
+- InstruTech Vacuum Guage Controller
+- Busy Bee Vacuum Guage
+- Thor Labs Scan Head
+- Thor Labs Laser
+- Hicube 80 Eco Station Gas Pump

+### Next Steps
+#### Testing the Laser Integration
+Development has been completed on code that interfaces with the Waverunner software, responsible for controlling the laser.
+The immediate next step involves testing this software to ensure its effectiveness and reliability in laser control.

+#### Integration and Monitoring of External Components
+Focus will then shift to testing read and write operations with the remaining external components, which include the oxygen monitor, mass flow controller, and vacuum gauge controller and monitor.
+Successful testing will be followed by the integration of code to enable real-time reading and control of these components, ensuring precision and safety in the 3D metal printing process.

 ## Prerequisites
 - Visual Studio Code or any preferred C# IDE